Quasi-isometric rigidity of subgroups and Filtered ends: Qi-characteristic collections

 \item Every bounded subset $B\subset X$ intersects only finitely many non-coarsely equivalent elements of $\mathcal{A}$; where $A, A' \in \mathcal{A}$ are coarsely equivalent if their Hausdorff distance is finite.

 \item For any $A\in \mathcal{A}$ the set $\{A'\in \mathcal{A} \colon \Hdist(A, A')<\infty\}$ is bounded as a subspace of $(\mathcal{A}, \Hdist)$. \end{enumerate} \end{definition}

 \begin{remark} The first condition in \cref{def:qicharacteristic} could be interpreted as non-positively curved property of $(X, \mathcal{A})$.
 That the constant $M$ only depends on $L$ and $C$ is reminiscent of the property that in $\delta$-hyperbolic spaces the images of any pair of $(L,C)$-quasi-geodesics $\mathbb{R} \to X$ are either at Hausdorff distance bounded by a constant $D=D(\delta, L, C)$, or they are at infinite Hausdorff distance.
-On the other hand, there are simple examples of pairs $(X, \mathcal{A})$ where every quasi-isometry $q\colon X \to X$ is a quasi-isometry of pairs, the second and third conditions of \cref{def:qicharacteristic} hold, but $\mathcal{A}$ is not qi-characteristic, see \cref{NonExamples}\eqref{Example01}. \end{remark}
+On the other hand, there are simple examples of pairs $(X, \mathcal{A})$ where every $(L,C)$-quasi-isometry $q\colon X \to X$ is a $(L,C,M_q)$-quasi-isometry of pairs $(X, \mathcal{A})$, the set of constants $M_q$ is unbounded, and the second and third conditions of \cref{def:qicharacteristic} hold for $\mathcal{A}$; see \cref{NonExamples}\eqref{Example01}. \end{remark}

 The verification of the following proposition is left to the reader.

 \begin{proposition} Suppose that $q\colon (X, \mathcal{A}) \to (Y, \mathcal{B})$ is a quasi-isometry of pairs.
 Then $\mathcal{A}$ is qi-characteristic if and only if $\mathcal{B}$ is qi-characteristic. \end{proposition}